ssb-js/ssb-js/README.md

 - Maintainers SHOULD merge project pull requests that are net positive and pass tests.
 - Maintainers SHOULD NOT suggest small improvements on project pull requests.
 - Maintainers SHOULD suggest their improvements by opening their own pull request.
-- Maintainers SHOULD close pull requests that are inactive for more than 30 days.
+- Maintainers SHOULD close pull requests that are outdated in comparison to the `main` branch.
 - Maintainers SHOULD invite high-quality contributors to become maintainers.
 - Maintainers SHOULD remove anyone who fails to apply this process.